-For the 2013/2014 school year we have one new network, and we will begin the year with a total of 82 network offerings which are comprised of 70 standard definition stations, and 12 high definition stations.
+For the 2014/2015 school year we have a total of 82 network offerings which are comprised of 70 standard definition stations, and 12 high definition stations.

-The channel numbers have not changed from last year, other than the one channel addition/change.
-You can go to the Digital TV Channel Lineup page for more information.
+The channel numbers have not changed from last year, and you can go to the Digital TV Channel Lineup page for more information.
 Please refer to this page for channel locations and SD/HD designations, or tune to Channel 29.8.

 Analog (older) Television’s

-IMPORTANT NOTE: The older analog television models will not work on campus without a very specific (QAM tuner) digital-to-analog converter box, and they are becoming much harder to find.
-The typical digital converter from the local big-box store will not work.
-Because of this fact, we recommend that you bring a Digital Television to campus with you in order to experience the true quality of digital HD broadcasting.
-For further questions, contact the system administrator for assistance: email@example.com.
+Please note that the older analog television models will not work on campus without a very specific (QAM) digital-to-analog converter box.
+These converters are becoming increasingly difficult to find, and are fairly costly.
+The typical digital converter that you use at home, and was likely purchased at the local big-box store will not work.
+Because of this fact, we recommend that you bring a fully integrated HDTV to campus with you in order to experience the true quality of digital HD broadcasting.
+For further questions, contact the system administrator for assistance: firstname.lastname@example.org.

-HDTV’s are equipped with a QAM tuner which is necessary to receive digital broadcasts over a physical piece of cable (coax in this instance).
-Most Digital televisions manufactured after 2006 will more than likely be equipped with the QAM tuner, but not in all cases.
+NOTE: Most Digital televisions that were manufactured between 2006 and 2013, will likely be equipped with the QAM tuner, but as noted above, not in all cases.